 Instant Pot (pressure cooking) is a quick and easy way of preparing meals.
 Mastering it can be a little tricky, though.
 So, I’m sharing my top 10 tips and hacks to keep your Instant Pot looking like new and make it easier to use.

-If you read my first Instant Pot cooking post Instant Pot Basics – Pressure Cooking then you already have the basics down.
+If you read my first Instant Pot cooking post How to Use the Instant Pot then you already have the basics down.
 After following these tips and hacks, you’ll be an Instant Pot pro!

 My Instant Pot Tips and Hacks

 These tips are designed to keep your Instant Pot or pressure cooker performing and looking like new:

 - Use Barkeepers Friend, or a similar non-scratching cleanser to keep your stainless steel pot shiny.
 It only takes a minute or so to clean.
 Cleaning your pot regularly will prevent the buildup of mineral and water deposits.
 Sprinkle 1-2 Tbsp. of Barkeepers Friend on the bottom of the pot.
 Dampen a sponge, and run it over the whole inside of the pot and on the bottom.
 Rinse well.
 Dry with a soft cotton or microfiber cloth.

 - If your pot develops unwanted odors, do a steam clean.
 Pour 2 cups of hot water into the pot and add 1 Tbsp of lemon zest.
 Use the steam function for 2 minutes.
 Regularly clean your silicone sealing ring in the dishwasher or by soaking in 1 cup of vinegar with lemon zest.